 The Jobs Services Program is one of the largest employment services programs in the world.
-It offers assistance at more than 400 service locations, in over 200 communities, serving more than 900,000 employers in this state.
+It offers assistance through more than 400 service locations, in over 200 communities, serving more than 900,000 employers in this state.
 EDD plans and delivers job services in partnership with other employment and training organizations in the One-Stop Centers program.
-This partnership offers job search training workshops for job seekers that teach the skills needed to find and keep a job, and provide, referrals to partner agencies that provide other employment related services, including training.
+This partnership offers job search training workshops for job seekers that teach the skills needed to find and retain a job, and provide referrals to partner agencies that provide other employment related services, including other types of training.